MattFisher01/MazeSolutionFinder2/README.md

 # MazeSolutionFinder2
-Given a maze in the form of a text file, uses breadth first algorithm to search to the solution
+Given a maze in the form of a text file, uses breadth first algorithm to search for the solution